quikdown Architecture

 Optimizations

-2. Pre-compiled patterns (via JavaScript's regex literals)
+2. Pre-compiled patterns (via JavaScript's regex literals for inline formatting)

 3. Minimal string concatenation